kvdgoten/CourseraGettingCleaningWK4/CodeBook.md

 ##### Columns

+1. Subject
-Subject   categorical data
+  + categorical data
-          identifies the subject in an anonymous way 1, 2, ...
+  + identifies the subject in an anonymous way
+  + 1, 2, ...
 30

+2. Activity
-Activity  categorical data
+  + categorical data
-          identifies 1 out of 6 possible activities "Walking",
+  + identifies 1 out of 6 possible activities
+  + "Walking",
-            "WalkingUpstairs",
+  + "WalkingUpstairs",
-            "WalkingDownstairs",
+  + "WalkingDownstairs",
-            "Sitting",
+  + "Sitting",
-            "Standing",
+  + "Standing",
-            "Laying".
+  + "Laying".

+3. measure
-measure    categorical data
+  + categorical data
-           identifies 1 out of 60 possible measures
+  + identifies 1 out of 60 possible measures

+4. value
-value      numerical data
+  + numerical data
-           the value for the measure defined under "measure" the values are all normalized and bounded within[-1, +1]
+  + the value for the measure defined under "measure"
+  + the values are all normalized and bounded within[-1, +1]
+  + the measures are completely identical as the ones defined under the previous data set "Tidyset".